Oxidation state: Nominal oxidation states

 Both alternative oxidation numbers for phosphorus make chemical sense, depending on which chemical property or reaction is emphasized.
 By contrast, a calculated alternative, such as the average (+4) does not.

 Ambiguous oxidation states

 Lewis formulae are rule-based approximations of chemical reality, as are Allen electronegativities.
 Still, oxidation states may seem ambiguous when their determination is not straightforward.
 If only an experiment can determine the oxidation state, the rule-based determination is ambiguous (insufficient).
 There are also truly dichotomous values that are decided arbitrarily.

 Oxidation-state determination from resonance formulas

 Seemingly ambiguous oxidation states are derived from a set of resonance formulas of equal weights for a molecule having heteronuclear bonds where the atom connectivity does not correspond to the number of two-electron bonds dictated by the 8 − N rule.
-An example is S_{2}N_{2} where four resonance formulas featuring one S=N double bond have oxidation states +2 and +4 for the two sulfur atoms, which average to +3 because the two sulfur atoms are equivalent in this square-shaped molecule.
+An example is S2N2|link=Disulfur dinitride where four resonance formulas featuring one S=N double bond have oxidation states +2 and +4 for the two sulfur atoms, which average to +3 because the two sulfur atoms are equivalent in this square-shaped molecule.